Haldun Dormen: Life and career

+Dormen was born on 5 April 1928.
 His father Sait Ömer Bey was a Cypriot businessman, while his mother Nimet Rüştü Hanım was the daughter of a pasha from Istanbul.
 His family settled in Şişli before Dormen's first birthday.
 He had his first acting experience on stage as a junior high school student at the Galatasaray High School, portraying a character in a play titled Demirbank.
 He finished his education at the Robert College.
 At the age of eight, his left foot was injured due to an accident.

-For his theater education, he went to the USA and studied at Yale University.
-He graduated with a master's degree.
+He studied at Yale University, where he earned a Bachelor of Arts degree and later completed a Master of Fine Arts at the Yale School of Drama.
 For two years, he worked as an actor and director in various theaters in the United States.
-He performed in 4 plays in Pasadena Playhouse in Hollywood.
+He performed in four plays in Pasadena Playhouse in Hollywood.
 When he returned to Istanbul, he entered the Küçük Sahne stage under the direction of Muhsin Ertuğrul and had his first role in front of the Turkish audience with the play Cinayet Var.

-On the night of 22 August 1955, he performed in the first play organized by the Dormen Theater in the Süreyya cinema.
+On the night of 22 August 1955, he performed in the first play organized by the Dormen Theater in the Süreyya Cinema.
 He continued to appear in the plays at the Küçük Sahne Theater after receiving an offer by them in September 1957.
 In 1957, he founded the Dormen Theater with the comedy play Papaz Kaçtı.
 He gave roles to dozens of artists in his plays, including Erol Günaydın, Altan Erbulak, Metin Serezli, Nisa Serezli, Erol Keskin, İzzet Günay, Yılmaz Köksal, and Ayfer Feray.
-The party had their golden period between the years 1957-1972.
+The party had their golden period between the years 1957–1972.
 In 1961, he brought the first Western-themed musical on stage in Turkey under the title Street Girl İrma.
 Gülriz Sururi first became known in Turkey with her role as İrma in this play.
 In 1962, he moved to the historical Ses Theater in Beyoğlu, and continued his works there for 10 years.